A fund that provides students hands-on learning experience and supports HSU’s goal of being a climate positive campus just received a major boost.

 working on clean energy projects across campus, giving them valuable real world experience as

-they evaluate energy use and make suggestions about reducing energy use.
+they evaluate and develop strategies to reduce energy use.
 The fund also

 provides resources to pay for sustainability improvements identified by the Go Green interns.